 I'm the PI of the NEWTS group and the Scientia Lecturer in the School of Physics at the University of New South Wales.
 I'm interested in developing data-driven methods to understand the formation and dynamics of planetary systems and how the magnetic activity of their host stars changes over time.

 I'm a first year graduate student in the School of Physics at the University of New South Wales.
 I'm interested in characterizing the exoplanet population to constrain the occurrence rates of exoplanets by analyzing the chemical abundances of their host stars and how this may favor the development of certain planetary systems.

-I'm a third-year bachelor of computer science/maths student at UNSW.
+I'm a fourth-year bachelor of computer science/maths student at UNSW.
 I'm interested in analysing data from the TESS mission to find new planets in full-frame image data and in API development.

 I am a fourth year undergraduate of Physics and Computer Science at UNSW.
 I am investigating planetary dynamics, especially in systems with long timescales of observation.
 I’m currently looking at dynamics of known planets from the K2 mission.

 Currently a graduate student at the University of Chicago.